xebia/integrate-mcp-with-copilot/.github/steps/5-step.md

 ## Step 5: Expose Your FastAPI API as an MCP Server

 Great job so far!
-Now, let's make your API even more powerful by exposing it as an MCP (Model Context Protocol) server using FastAPI MCP.
-This will allow AI tools like Copilot to discover and use your endpoints as tools.
+Now, let's make your API even more powerful by exposing it as an MCP server using FastAPI MCP.

 ### :rocket: What is FastAPI MCP?

 FastAPI MCP is a library that makes it easy to expose your FastAPI endpoints as MCP tools.
-MCP is like a "USB-C for AI"—it lets AI assistants connect to your API and use its capabilities in a standardized way.
+It provides a simple way to integrate your API with AI assistants.

 ### :keyboard: Activity: Add MCP support to your API